rust-lang/blog.rust-lang.org/posts/inside-rust/2019-12-19-jasper-and-wiser-full-members-of-compiler-team.md

----
-layout: post
-title: "Congrats to compiler team members matthewjasper and wesleywiser"
-author: Felix S. Klock II
++++
+layout = "post"
-description: "Congrats to compiler team members matthewjasper and wesleywiser"
+title = "Congrats to compiler team members matthewjasper and wesleywiser" author = "Felix S. Klock II" description = "Congrats to compiler team members matthewjasper and wesleywiser" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
----
++++

 I am pleased to announce that [@matthewjasper][] and [@wesleywiser][] have been made full members of the [compiler team][].